fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     dataset = dataset[["Return30"] + dataset.columns.drop("Return30").tolist()]

-The dataset contains 502 daily observations which, after dropping the missing values resulting from the calculation of the returns of the realized volatility, are reduced to 472.
+The dataset contains 502 daily observations which, after dropping the missing values resulting from the calculation of the returns and of the realized volatility, are reduced to 472.

 .. raw:: html

     <img
         id="cfc-tsf-forecasting-time-series"
         class="blog-post-image"
-        alt="30-day returns, 30-day realized volatility and volatility indices from 2022-08-12 to 2024-06-29"
+        alt="30-day returns, 30-day realized volatility and volatility indices from 2022-08-12 to 2024-06-28"
         src=https://fg-research-blog.s3.eu-west-1.amazonaws.com/equity-forecasting/time_series_light.png
     />

-    <p class="blog-post-image-caption">30-day returns, 30-day realized volatility and volatility indices from 2022-08-12 to 2024-06-29.</p>
+    <p class="blog-post-image-caption">30-day returns, 30-day realized volatility and volatility indices from 2022-08-12 to 2024-06-28.</p>

-We now proceed to renaming the columns in the format required by the CfC SageMaker algorithm, where the output names should start with :code:`"y"` while the input names should start with :code:`"x"`.
+We now proceed to renaming the columns in the format expected by the CfC SageMaker algorithm, where the output names should start with :code:`"y"` and the input names should start with :code:`"x"`.

 .. code:: python